 – U.S. Legal Systems – Three (3) Semester Credit Hours

 The course in United States Legal System and Legal Tradition is designed to introduce foreign-trained lawyers to the unique aspects of law and legal practice in the United States.
 Topics include: 1) The Nature and Sources of American Law–The structure of the United States, and its courts, and how statutes and constitutional provisions are interpreted by courts.
 The idea of the common law and how the common law tradition influences how law is made and interpreted.
 2) An Introduction to the “Structural” Constitution–An examination of the powers and interrelationship among the judicial, legislative and executive branches of the federal government; the idea of federalism and the relationship between the federal government and the states.
 3) The Constitution and Rights–An examination of the role of courts in enforcing rights secured by the Constitution, including substantive and procedural due process, equal protection, freedom of speech and of the press, and the concept of unenumerated rights.
 4) Introduction to Civil Litigation in American Courts–Introduction to civil procedure, including subject matter jurisdiction of the federal courts, personal jurisdiction, jury trial, pleading and discovery and adjudication without trial.

 LL.M.
 Academic Concentrations

-At Ohio State, the LL.M. student has an option to enroll in courses that will qualify as a specialization in a selected area of law.
-By taking a minimum of 12 semester hours of related courses, the student earns a transcript designation for a concentration in the area.
+At Ohio State, LL.M. students have the option to enroll in courses that will qualify as a specialization in a selected area of law.
+By taking a minimum of 12 semester hours of related courses, the student earns a certificate for an academic concentration in the area.